Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Methods

 where $ g(\phi;\bm X)$ represents a feature extraction module with the learnable parameters $\phi$, and $ g(\phi;\bm X)_{\Omega_x(i,j)}$ denotes the features corresponding to the patch ${\Omega_x(i,j)}$.
 Considering that the patch size used for predicting the label of $Y_{i,j}$ is determined by the semantic feature level, higher semantic level corresponds to the bigger patch size and less dense prediction.
 It is relative easy to determine which pathes contain tumor and accordingly promotes the generalization ability of the prediction model.
 However, the localization module is prone to loosing the location and shape information of the tumor and therefore is not able to segment the tumor details.
 To make a compromise between segmentation performance on multicenter dataset and details segmentation accuracy, we propose a dual priori knowledge based network (DPKNet), as illustrated in Fig. \ref{fig:2}, which uses weak semantic priors at different levels and cross-scale correlation priors to guide the segmentation.

 DPKNet takes the cropped image $\bm{X_c}$ as input, and uses the DenseNet as encoder to extract multi-level feature maps $\bm{M_s}$ ($s=1,2,3,...,5$).

 From these pyramid feature maps, weak semantic prior at each scale is estimated by performing the patch-level tumor segmentation task.
-In other words, we first apply the PTM operation on the cropped label map $\bm{Y_c}$ to get patch-level labels for different scales, noted as $Y_s$, and then using the pyramid features to predict the tumor probability maps $\bm{P}_s$ (also called weak semantic priors) at different scales through convolution, BN and Sigmoid layers (Fig. \ref{fig:2}).
-Note that, Since the low-level feature maps ($s=1$) in the encoder contain fewer semantic information, the resulting tumor probability map $\bm{P}_1$ will have a large bias.
-Accordingly, we did not use $M_1$ in the prediction, as shown in Fig. \ref{fig:2}.
+In other words, we first apply the PTM operation on the cropped label map $\bm{Y_c}$ to get patch-level labels for different scales, noted as $\bm{Y}_s$, and then using the pyramid features to predict the tumor probability maps $\bm{P}_s$ (also called weak semantic priors) at different scales through convolution, BN and Sigmoid layers (Fig. \ref{fig:2}).

 Since low-level feature maps (with bigger size) $\bm{M}_{s-1}$ derived from the encoder contain more texture information, while high level (with smaller size) feature maps $\bm{F}_{s}$ extracted from the decoder comprise more semantic information, using the cross-scale correlation between them can provide generalized shape-aware details of the tumor.
 Meanwhile, the high-level weak semantic maps $\bm{P}_s$ can predict more accurately the tumor location.
 Combining such semantic priori with the correlation prior may enhance the feature representation ability about the tumor, thus improving the generalization performance of the model.
 Based on such assumption, we designed the dual prior module (DPM), as shown in Fig. \ref{fig:2}.
 It takes the low-level feature maps $\bm{M}_{s-1}$, high-level feature maps $\bm{F}_s$, and the weak semantic map $\bm{P}_s$ as the input.
 To derive the cross-scale correlation prior, the self-attention between the low- and high-level feature maps is calculated.
 Specifically, the low-level feature maps $\bm{M}_{s-1}$ pass through the convolution and downsampling operations and the high-level feature maps $\bm{F}_{s}$ are linearly projected to make them have the same size.
 After concatenating them the cross-scale feature maps $\bm{M}_s^{cs}$ were derived,